Knowledge Center Monthly Newsletter - June 2025

 Use AWS Managed Rules to help protect against common attacks

-First, identify common request patterns and attacks you want to mitigate against.
-Then, add the relevant AWS Managed Rules rule groups to help prevent common attacks.
-Different rule groups provide different functions:
+To use AWS Managed Rules, identify common request patterns and attacks that you want to protect against.
+Then, add the relevant AWS Managed Rules rule groups.
+To protect against specialized tasks, you can use the following rule groups at an additional charge:

 - AWS WAF Fraud Control account creation fraud prevention (ACFP) rule group